hove-io/transit_model/src/documentation/nl_syntus_fares_read.md

 The current version of the connector handles the first type of fare structure.
 Only the *FareStructue*s of type *DirectPriceMatrix* are read.
 More types will be handled in a later version.

 ## Connector description
 Each *FareFrame* specified in the input fare data corresponds to several `Tickets` in NTM (as many as the elements of the *DistanceMatrix*).
-For each *DistanceMatrixElement*, one `Ticket` object with the corresponding `OD Rules` object are created.
+For each *DistanceMatrixElement*, one `Ticket` object with the corresponding `OD Rules` object are created, unless the origin/destination stops cannot be identified in the NTFS (see the mapping rule below).

 The current version of the connector does not describe the NTM properties that are not specified in the source data (e.g. the validity duration of a ticket).